venky2k11/learn/README.md

 Inorder to move to master branch, use git checkout master

 Step 3: We could use "git status" to see the changes. git pull is used to bring changes from git by other users into my local repo.

 	git pull origin b1

 Step 4: Make changes
 Step 5: use git add  to add the file to the repo

 	git add notes.txt

 Step 6: commit the changes

 	git commit -m "message"

 Step 7: push the changes

 	git push -u origin b1

+If there was an error during git push due to file size error, use reset command to reverse the commits and then remove the error file and redo the process to add the file and commit and push.

+git reset --soft HEAD~1

 Merge Branch with the Master:  For this we need to be in the master branch and use below commands: